Summary

 =RANK(C5,points)+COUNTIF($C$5:C5,C5)-1

-where "points" is the named range
+where "points" is a named range.

 Generic formula